Afolabi-1/Afolabi-low_level_programming/README.md

-This is the beginnig of linked lists
+This is the tasks given to us about c programming language.